pulsovi/wordpress-gulp-builder/README.md

 - **code file :** the `.php` file which have the same name as the snippet directory.
 This file is compiled following the [API > Snippets](#preprocessor) instructions.
 - **documentation file :** the `README.md` file.
 This file is compiled as HTML code, wrapped by a `<details>` HTML bloc and used as `documentation` field of the snippet.

+### unreleasedSince

+`yarn wpbuilder unreleasedSince`

+replace each occurence of `@unreleased` with `@since version` in all files of each plugin / snippet. `version` is the version of the plugin / snippet auto detected.

+It's possible to make only one plugin / snippet by adding the arg `plugin=my-plugin` or `snippet=my-snippet`.
+The `my-plugin` or `my-snippet` portion of the arg is the dirname of the plugin / snippet.

 ## API